hilow2341/UserDirectory/README.md

 ## Functionality

 When landing on the main page there is a list of the employees.
 The user can filter the employees by job title or sort by age.

+## Business Context

+An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
+It would be particularly helpful to be able to filter employees by name.